 Help your team identify use tax situations:

 - Providing training to your production team on what steps can incur use tax

-- Create checks lists of possible use tax affected items for your team to compare against for routine checks
+- Create checks lists of possible use tax-affected items for your team to compare against routine checks

 - Provide training to financial team members on when to file use tax returns and at what rates